A wardrobe that reads composed and capable — without logos, without the noise.

 That isn’t always what people need.

-This capsule is built on repetition.
-If repeating outfits feels restrictive rather than grounding, this approach may feel constraining.
+This approach is built on repetition.
+If repeating outfits feels restrictive rather than grounding, it may feel limiting.

 Quiet authority favors familiarity over variety.